PHP SDK

 // Here you get $paymentId that you can use in further code

-$paymentID = $createPaymentResponse->getPayment()->getId();
+$paymentId = $createPaymentResponse->getPayment()->getId();

 // Get the PaymentResponse object with status information